europarl/open-data-beta-testing/README.md

 The European Parliament Open Data project team is looking for companies, data journalists and non-governmental organisations to participate in the beta testing phase of the project.
 The beta testing phase will begin in July 2022 and end in November 2022.

-If you are interested in being a beta tester, please express your interest by registering at
+If you would like to be a beta tester, please express your interest by register via [EUSurvey](https://ec.europa.eu/eusurvey/runner/beaa569d-21ac-8a1b-f32d-2a462e0daa09).

-TBD

 ## Data made available as open data

-Seven data collections will be made available as open data for phase 1 of the project:
+Seven data collections will be made available as open data for the beta testing phase:

 1. Organisation of the European Parliament, including the description of its political groups, delegations, committees.
 2. Members of European Parliament with detailed information about their memberships.